kcm3394/weather-app/README.md

 # Weather App

-HTML/CSS/JavaScript weather app inspired by [this](https://youtu.be/wPElVpR1rwA) tutorial.
+HTML/CSS/JavaScript weather app inspired by [this](https://youtu.be/wPElVpR1rwA) tutorial but using Axios and the OpenWeatherAPI.

 ### TODO